-As at 31 March, 2021 As at 31 March, 2020 (ii) Investments (Contd.)
-B. Movement of provisions held towards depreciation on investments Opening Balance Add: Provisions made during the year Less: Write-off/Write-back of excess provisions during the year Closing Balance - - - - - - - - (iii) Derivatives The Company does not have any derivatives exposure in the current and previous years. (iv) Disclosures relating to Securitisation The Company does not have any securitisation transactions in the current and previous years. (v) Asset Liability Management Disclosures relating to maturity pattern of certain items of assets and liabilities are given in note 41 (vi) Exposures A) Exposure to Real Estate Sector Category a) Direct Exposure i) Residential Mortgages- Lending fully secured by mortgages on residential property that is or will be occupied by the borrower or that is rented. ii) Commercial Real Estate Lending secured by mortgages on commercial real estates (office buildings, retail spaced multi-purpose commercial premises, multi-family residential buildings, multi-tenanted commercial premises, industrial or warehouse space, hotels, land acquisition development and construction, etc.).
-Exposure would also include non-fund based limits iii) Investments in Mortgage Backed Securities (MBS) and other securitized exposures a) Residential b) Commercial Real Estate Total exposure to Real estate sector - e, d - - - - B) Exposure to Capital Market i) direct investment in equity shares, convertible bonds, convertible debentures and units of equity-oriented mutual funds the corpus of which is not exclusively invested in corporate debt; ii) advances against shares / bonds / debentures or other securities or on clean basis 127.43 58.69 to individuals for investment in shares (including IPOs / ESOPs), convertible bonds convertible debentures, and units of equity-oriented mutual funds; 62.92 advances for any other purposes where shares or convertible bonds or convertible debentures or units of equity oriented mutual funds are taken as primary security; 35.34 29.66 iv) advances for any other purposes to the extent secured by the collateral security ofshares or convertible bonds or convertible debentures or units of equity orientedmutual funds i.e. where the primary security other than shares / convertible bonds / convertible debentures/units of equity oriented mutual funds does not fully cover the advances; NUAL REPORT 2020-2021 - 119
+As at 31 March, 2022 As at 31 March, 2021 (ii) Inves tments (Contd.)
+B. Mo ovement of provisions held towards depreciation on investments Op pening Balance - - ld: Provisions made during the year - - ss: Write-off/Write-back of excess provisions during the year - - Cl osing Balance - - (iii) Deriv atives ' , The Co ompany does not have any derivatives exposure in the current and previous years. (i) Dical course relating to Securitication (IV) osures relating to Securitisation Impany does not have any securitisation transactions in the current and previous years.
+THE CC impany does not have any secuntisation transactions in the current and previous years. (v) Asse t Liability Management Disclos ures relating to maturity pattem of certain items of assets and liabilities are given in note 40. (vi) Expo sures (, - posure to Real Estate Sector ntegory a) Direct Exposure i) Residential Mortgages- - - Lending fully secured by mortgages on residential property that is or will be occupied by the borrower or that is rented. ii) Commercial Real Estate - - Lending secured by mortgages on commercial real estates (office buildings, retail space, multi-purpose commercial premises, multi-family residential buildings, multi-tenanted commercial premises, industrial or warehouse space, hotels, land acquisition, $\ development\ and\ construction,\ etc.).\ Exposure\ would\ also\ include\ non-fund\ based\ limits.$ iii) Investments in Mortgage Backed Securities (MBS) and other securitized exposures a) Residential - - b) Commercial Real Estate - - Total exposure to Real estate sector - - В) Ех posure to Capital Market i) direct investment in equity shares, convertible bonds, convertible debentures ., and units of equity-oriented mutual funds the corpus of which is not exclusively invested in corporate debt; 133.30 127.43 ii) advances against shares / bonds / debentures or other securities or on clean basis , to individuals for investment in shares (including IPOs / ESOPs), convertible bonds, convertible debentures, and units of equity-oriented mutual funds; 45.94 52.72 iii) advances for any other purposes where shares or convertible bonds or convertible , debentures or units of equity oriented mutual funds are taken as primary security; 43.18 35.34 iv) advances for any other purposes to the extent secured by the collateral security ••• ofshares or convertible bonds or convertible debentures or units of equity orientedmutual funds i.e. where the primary security other than shares / convertible bonds / convertible debentures/units of equity oriented mutual funds does not fully cover the advances; REPORT 2021-2022 - - 131

-39. Additional disclosures pursuant to the RBI guidelines and notifications: (Contd.)
+38. Additional disclosures pursuant to the RBI guidelines and notifications: (Contd.)